 Service operation name: Nnef_TimeSynchronization_CapsSubscribe

-Description: The AF subscribes to receive notification about time synchronization capabilities for a list of UE(s) or a group of UEs or any UEs using DNN/S-NSSAI combination.
+Description: The AF request the subscription to receive notifications about time synchronization capabilities for a list of UE(s) or a group of UEs or any UEs using DNN/S-NSSAI combination, for which the NEF authorizes the request and invokes the corresponding service operation with TSCTSF (clause 5.2.27.2.6).

 Event Filters are used to specify the conditions to match for notifying the event.
 If there are no conditions to match then the Event Filter is not provided.
-The following table describes the Event Filters supported by the service:
+The Event Filters supported by the service are described in Table 5.2.27.2.6-1.